TanStack/store/docs/framework/svelte/quick-start.md

 id: quick-start
 ---

-The basic Svelte app example to get started with the Tanstack svelte-store.
+The basic Svelte app example to get started with the TanStack svelte-store.

 **store.ts**
 ```ts